 - 1. This course will provide an introduction to occupational health and safety legislation, workplace hazards, and the administration of organizational health and safety practices.
-At the successful completion of this course, the student will have demonstrated the ability to: - 1.
+By the end of this course, you should be able to: - 1.
 Explain the importance of occupational health and safety. - 2.
 Demonstrate an understanding of occupational health and safety legislation and standards in Ontario. - 3.
 Understand the duties and responsibilities of the workplace parties in reporting and investigating incidents. - 4.
 Identify, categorize, and discuss the various sources of workplace hazards and determine how to - mitigate these hazards through engineering controls, administrative controls and personal protective equipment.